ekatraone/Mobius-v1/README.md

 - Ekatra QnA employs cutting-edge technologies such as OpenAI and Sentence Transformers to filter out irrelevant information and offer students the most useful and appropriate content.
 The system is built to boost productivity and save time for students as it efficiently identifies the required information, allowing them to concentrate more on learning and less on searching.

 - Furthermore, it should be noted that all information in the search engine comes from a validated source.
 If the answer to a question is not present in the documents, the system is equipped to recognize this and prevent sharing misleading information.

+- Many individuals struggle to find the time and resources to invest in their personal and professional development, and often find traditional classroom learning to be inflexible and limiting.
+Our microlearning courses on WhatsApp solve these problems and offer a new and innovative way to learn.
+With our bite-sized, self-paced lessons, you can easily fit learning into your busy schedule and enjoy the freedom of learning at your own speed.
+Our courses are accessible anytime and anywhere through WhatsApp messaging, making it easy to fit learning into your daily routine.
+Plus, we regularly update our courses with new content and materials, ensuring that your learning experience is always fresh and exciting

 *Learn more about Ekatra here: https://www.ekatra.one/*